Olafur Arnalds - Agricultural University of Iceland

 Land condition and restoration OA participates in work related to assessing condition of the land and restoration.
 Activities include basic and applied research, method development for Icelandic conditions, assessment in the field (both soil erosion, but also rangeland condition assessment), government committees and consultation, outreach and development of educational materials.
 OA has been an active critic of the failure of the sheep industry and the government to adjust land use to land condition.
 He has also criticized perverse government subsidies in public, reports as well by peer-reviewed papers, subidies that have maintained large scale unsustainable grazing practices.

 Campaign to make information on agricultural subsidies public OA has campaigned successfully under the Freedom of information Act to make information about agricultural subsidies and related materials (cross-compliance etc) as open public information.
-Legal appeals (a long road) were successful, making the information public (2020).
+Legal appeals (a long road) were eventually successful, with a major milestone reached when the information on agricultural subsidies became public in 2020.

 Boards, awards etc